 While it is always dangerous to drink and drive, you as the drunk driver could also suffer injuries in a crash.
 You may be off work for months or longer while you recover from your injuries.
 You may be surprised to discover that you have avenues of compensation that you may not have realized existed.

 Your Options for Compensation as a Drunk Driver

-- Dram Shop Claim.
-If you were sold alcohol at a bar or restaurant or purchased alcohol at a store when you were obviously intoxicated, the business could be liable for compensating you if you were injured in a drunk driving wreck under Texas’ Dram Shop law.
-However, the business would only face liability for its share of negligence in causing your crash.
+If you were sold alcohol at a bar or restaurant or purchased alcohol at a store when you were obviously intoxicated, the business could be liable for compensating you if you were injured in a drunk driving accident under Texas’ Dram Shop law.
+However, the business would only face liability for its share of negligence in causing your accident.

 Did you suffer injuries in a drunk driving accident caused by you or another driver?
 Our experienced drunk driving injury team is here to discuss your legal options.
 Contact us online or call us directly at 817.380.4888 to schedule a free consultation.
 We help injured victims throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.